tj-tusharjain/azure-compute-docs/articles/container-instances/container-instances-egress-ip-address.md

 By default, Azure Firewall denies (blocks) inbound and outbound traffic.

+> [!IMPORTANT]
+> Ensure that port 19390 is open in your firewall to allow connectivity to Azure Container Instances (ACI) from the Azure portal.
+This port is required when deploying container groups in virtual networks.
+Blocking this port can result in deployment failures, such as container groups remaining in a "Waiting" state, or prevent portal-based management and troubleshooting, including accessing logs and the container shell.

 ### Configure NAT rule on firewall to ACI subnet

 Create a [NAT rule](/azure/firewall/rule-processing) on the firewall to translate and filter inbound internet traffic to the application container you started previously in the network.
 For details, see [Filter inbound Internet traffic with Azure Firewall DNAT](/azure/firewall/tutorial-firewall-dnat)